devchas/sendgrid_subscription_widget/README.md

 ### Deploy to Heroku

-**Make sure you Fork this repository before deploying clicking the button below**
+**Make sure you Fork this repository before clicking the Deploy to Heroku button below**

 Click the button below to deploy this app to the Heroku account you created earlier.
 Once complete, locate the URL of your app.
 You will need this for the following step.